tinyBigGAMES/LMEngine/README.md

 ### <img src="media\Update.png" alt="drawing" width="20" height="20"/> Installation
 - [Download](https://github.com/tinyBigGAMES/LMEngine/archive/refs/heads/main.zip) the LMEngine repo, unzip to a desired location.
 - Acquire a GGUF model.
 All vetted models compatible with LMEngine can be downloaded from our <a href="https://huggingface.co/tinybiggames" target="_blank">Hugging Face</a> account.
 - The library utilizes Vulkan for enhanced performance on supported GPUs.
-You can perform inference solely on the GPU or distribute the workload between the CPU and GPU to accommodate scenarios with limited VRAM (this split functionality will be available in a future update).
 Ensure the model size does not exceed the available system resources, considering the requisite memory.
 - Consult the `installdir\examples` directory for demonstrations on integrating **LMEngine** with your programming language.
-- Include the following DLLs in your project distribution: `LMEngine.dll`.
-See [VirusTotal Report](bin/LMEngine.dll.VirusTotal.txt) report.
+- Include the following DLLs in your project distribution: `lme_deps.dll` ([VirusTotal Report](bin/lme_deps.dll.VirusTotal.txt)) and `lme.dll` ([VirusTotal Report](bin/lme.dll.VirusTotal.txt)).
 - LMEngine API supports integration across programming languages that accommodate Win64 and Unicode, with out-of-the-box support for Pascal and C/C++.
-- Ship-ready DLLs are included in the repository; however, if there is a need to rebuild the `LMEngine.dll`, [RAD Studio 12.1](https://www.embarcadero.com/products/rad-studio/) is required.
+- Ship-ready DLLs are included in the repository; however, if there is a need to rebuild `lme.dll`, [Delphi 12.1](https://www.embarcadero.com/products/Delphi) is required and for `lme_deps.dll`, [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) is required.
 - This project is developed using RAD Studio 12.1, on Windows 11, powered by an Intel Core i5-12400F at 2500 MHz with 6 cores (12 logical), equipped with 36GB RAM and an NVIDIA RTX 3060 GPU with 12GB RAM.

 - We encourage testing and welcome pull requests.